cjabradshaw/SahulHuman/README.md

 The repositories code and associated data are to reproduce the models presented in the following companion papers:

 - BRADSHAW, CJA, S ULM, AN WILLIAMS, MI BIRD, RG ROBERTS, Z JACOBS, F LAVIANO, LS WEYRICH, T FRIEDRICH, K NORMAN, F SALTRÉ.
 In review.
-Minimum founding populations of the first people to colonise Australia.
+Minimum founding populations of the first people to colonise Sahul.
 Nature Ecology and Evolution

 - BIRD, MI, SA CONDIE, S O’CONNOR, D O’GRADY, C REEPMEYER, S ULM, M ZEGA, F SALTRÉ, CJA BRADSHAW.
 Accepted.
 Early human settlement of Sahul was not an accident.
 Scientific Reports